 The service requires the agreement and participation of both parents in discussing and agreeing what is best for their child / children.
 The service is designed to meet the needs of children, so their best interests will always be central to all decisions made.

-The Barnardos & One Family Child Contact Centre is a new service that will operate on a two year pilot basis in three locations in Dublin: Ballymun, Clondalkin and Tallaght.
+The Barnardos & One Family Child Contact Centre service operated on a two year pilot basis in Dublin: Ballymun and Clondalkin/Tallaght.

-The service is available to children who live in the following areas:
+The service was available to children who live in the following areas: